yona-lang/homepage/docs/getting_started/installation.md

 ## Running as a Docker container:
 The simplest way to use Yona is to run it in a Docker container.
 Please see the instructions at [Docker Hub](https://hub.docker.com/r/akovari/yona).

-!!! warning
-    There is no Docker image for GraalVM 21.2.0-java16 yet, so Yona image cannot be built either.

 ## IDEA Plugin
 Set up IDEA [Plugin](https://plugins.jetbrains.com/plugin/14917-yona-language) for Yona, which provides syntax highlighting and syntax validation.